 For KA1 Mobility Projects quarantine periods can be now considered as a prolongation of the mobility period eligible for funding under the individual support category, therefore the mobility can start upon arrival to the host country and cover the quarantine period.
 The participant’s total duration cannot exceed the maximum number of eligible days allowed in the Erasmus+ Programme Guide.

 The same rate of individual support should be applied as for the regular mobility period that the quarantine is connected to.
 The support for the quarantine period is only eligible for the time spent in the host country of the activity and does not apply when returning to the country of origin of the participant.
 If possible, participants should commence virtual activities during the quarantine period.

 What travel advice is there for Erasmus+ projects or participants?

-When travelling outside the UK, we advise you and your organisation to refer to the advice given by the Foreign and Commonwealth Office (FCO), which can be found here.
+When travelling outside the UK, we advise you and your organisation to refer to the advice given by the Foreign, Commonwealth and Development Office (FCDO), which can be found here.
 This advice is updated regularly, and should be viewed before you leave and during your travels.

 If you are a participant in an Erasmus+ project, please contact your sending organisation if you have any concerns as they are the best people to help you.

 You can also find general information on our advice for participants webpage.